Hydrat-Agency/laravel-db-dumper/README.md

 Database imported successfully.
 ```

+This package uses [spatie/db-dumper](https://github.com/spatie/db-dumper) in the background to generate db exports.

 ## Installation

 This package requires php `>= 8.1` and laravel `>= 8.0`.
-It uses [spatie/db-dumper](https://github.com/spatie/db-dumper) in the background to generate db exports.

 You can install the package via composer: